Howard-nolan/Codeplus-Data-Visualization-Specific/.ipynb_checkpoints/README-checkpoint.md

 ### Visualizations using Graphical-Processing Units (GPUs): Cuxfilter
 **Cuxfilter:** an open-source Python library, part of the RAPIDS suite of open-source software libraries built to work with data science on GPUs.
 This specific library seamlessly connects different visualization libraries such as bokeh and datashader and a GPU dataframe.
 We use this library to plot amounts of data orders of magnitudes larger than that we plot on HoloViews and GeoViews, all within seconds.

-More information on HoloViews linked [here](https://docs.rapids.ai/api/cuxfilter/stable/)
+More information on Cuxfilter linked [here](https://docs.rapids.ai/api/cuxfilter/stable/)

 ## Data Merging and Wrangling Workflow Overview